Sage-Bionetworks/customReferenceMODEL-AD/README.md

 This repository provides code to concatenate human genes onto the mouse reference genome (GRCm39.112) to create a custom genome reference that can be used for all MODEL-AD models.
 This allows for RNA sequencing alignment to human genes for mice with transgenes.
-By default, the human genes APOE, APP, MAPT, and PSEN1 are added to the mouse reference by this script.
+By default, the human genes APOE, APP, CLU, MAPT, and PSEN1 are added to the mouse reference by this script.

 # Running the script